oleander/act-testing-mcp/README.md

 - _"Run the release workflow in dry-run mode"_
 - _"Check if my new workflow file is valid"_
 - _"Test the pull request workflow with custom PR data"_
+- _"Validate this workflow YAML: [paste YAML content]"_
+- _"Check if this generated workflow is valid before I save it"_

 ### Direct Usage